Occurrence of gap for one-dimensional scalar autonomous functionals with one end point condition: Non-Occurrence of the Lavrentiev Gap and phenomenon for (P)

-The first problem with the function $u_h$ is that we might have $F(u_h)=+\infty$, indeed, the integral of $L$ over the intervals $I_{h,k}$ might very well be infinite.
+The first problem with the function $u_h$ is that we might have $F(u_h)=+\infty$, indeed, the integral of $L{(u_h, u_h')}$ over the intervals $I_{h,k}$ might very well be infinite.
 We shall take advantage of the functions $\rho^-,\rho^+$ to replace the portions of the function $u_h$ over $A_h$ by a function $v_h$ having a finite energy on $A_h$, which in addition tends to 0 as $h\to +\infty$.
-We define a function $\rho_h$ which is continuous on the set $A_h$ by setting
+We define a function $\rho_h$ { on $A_h$ by setting}